 Why he matters

 Kevin Feige matters because he helped turn franchise management into one of the defining creative and business languages of twenty-first-century Hollywood.
-He made coherence itself a public value and taught audiences to expect producers, not only directors and stars, to shape the experience of a long-running cinematic world.
+He made coherence itself a public value and taught audiences to expect producers, directors, and stars to shape the experience of a long-running cinematic world together.

 That is a large legacy, even for viewers who dislike what the franchise era became.
-Feige did not only participate in that era.
+Feige did more than participate in that era.
 He helped write its operating manual.